codelv/atom-db/README.md

 The main reason for building this is to make it easier have database integration with [enaml](https://github.com/nucleic/enaml) applications.
-Without this, a separate is needed framework to define database models which is a duplication of work.
+Without this, a separate framework is needed to define database models, which is a duplication of work.

-This was originally a part of enaml-web but has been pulled out to a separate package.
+This was originally a part of [enaml-web](https://github.com/codelv/enaml-web) but has been pulled out to a separate package.

 ### Structure